Sketch for Survival Junior 2024

 A global art initiative in aid of conservation.

-You can be a part of Junior Sketch for Survival 2022 by entering our art competition which is open to everyone up to the age of 16.
-There are three age categories.
+Be a part of Sketch for Survival Junior by entering our art competition which is open to everyone aged 16 years and under.

-Junior Sketch for Survival helps to raise vital awareness about species extinction and biodiversity loss while also raising funds for projects around the world.
-2022 is the first year we have run a Junior Competition – previously its been a category of our successful Sketch For Survival initiative.
+Sketch for Survival Junior helps to raise vital awareness about species extinction and biodiversity loss while also raising funds for projects around the world.

-In 2021 entries came from all over the world – China, South Korea, Russia, Iran, India, Pakistan, Sri Lanka, Philippines, Malaysia, Australia & NZ, Canada, the US, Brazil, Dubai, Qatar, Turkey, Tanzania, South Africa and most countries of Europe.
+The competition showcases a range of different art styles and unites the voices of young people from all around the world in support of conservation.
+We regularly receive entries from around the world including Singapore, Sri Lanka, India, China, South Korea, Iran, Pakistan, the Philippines, Malaysia, Australia & NZ, Canada, the US, Brazil, Dubai, Qatar, Turkey, Tanzania, South Africa and most countries in Europe.

 There are three age groups: up to 7 years old, 8-12 years old & 13-16 years old;